 For the frame, we specified brass liners and scales CNC machined from black G10, just what you find in the finest custom knives.
 The grip is excellent, thanks to the G10 texture, three finger choils and thumb friction grooves at the spine.

 In the process, we built in Ron's patented* Lock Back Safety (L.B.S.™) which allows the user to slide the small L.B.S. button forward to lock the blade both in the open and closed positions.
-When locked open, it is virtually impossible to accidentally release the blade even during vigorous cutting tasks.
+When locked open, it is less likely to accidentally release the blade even during vigorous cutting tasks.
 For those who are concerned about accidental opening, in-pocket or on-belt, simply slide the button forward to lock the knife closed until its next use.